0xC0000054/sc4-auto-save/README.md

 # sc4-auto-save

 A DLL Plugin for SimCity 4 that automatically saves a city at user-specified intervals.

+This auto-save plugin does not require any launcher and will work with any digital Windows version of the game, Steam, GOG, etc.
+The disc-based versions are not supported due to the fact that they are incompatible with Windows 10.

+If you use a 3rd-party launcher that has its own auto-save setting you will need to disable that option when installing this plugin.

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-auto-save/releases

 ## System Requirements